-Earlier this year, AMFG published its first-ever Additive Manufacturing Landscape 2019 report, looking at the key market players and biggest trends shaping the industry.
+Earlier this year, AMFG published its second Additive Manufacturing Landscape 2020 report, looking at the key market players and biggest trends shaping the industry.
 Today, we’re launching a series of articles, taking a deeper dive into each segment of the additive manufacturing (AM) ecosystem, beginning with hardware.

 With the influx of new companies, recent years saw a rapid evolution of 3D printers, as they are becoming faster, more reliable and production capable.

 Below, we’re tracing some of the most prominent developments and trends shaping the 3D printing hardware market.

 Take a look at the other articles covered in this series:

 The Evolution of 3D Printing Materials Market: Trends and Opportunities

 Post-Processing for Industrial 3D Printing: Key Trends You Should Know

 Metal 3D printing hardware